iduarte/git-tutorial/GitHub-Workshop.md

 # 4. Commit the changes to the local repository
 git commit -m "Describe the changes made."

-# 5. Check the status/names of the remote repositories added
+# 5. Check the status/names of the remote repositories already set
 git remote -v

 # 6. Push the local repository (myGitName) to the remote GitHub (master)